North Dakota – update through July 2019

 The ‘Advanced Insights’ presentation is displayed below:

-This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
-The oil basins are preselected and the wells are grouped by the year in which production started.
+This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the year in which production started.

 The above presentations have many interactive features: